 What's on at Tate Modern

-Get in engaged in some carnival activity at Tate with this mass-performative event.
-Coinciding with the Notting Hill Carnival that celebrates its fiftieth birthday, this new commission brings together a mix of artists working with visuals and sound.
-Hew...
+Get in engaged in some Carnival activity at Tate with this mass-performative event.
+Coinciding with the Notting Hill Carnival, this new commission, curated by Claire Tancons, brings together a mix of artists working with visuals and sound.
+Hew Locke will...

 As we look back over 100 years since the end of the First World War, the Tate examines the - often uneasy - relationship between photography and conflict.